Texas Bard Recovery and G2 IVC Filter Injuries

-There are two major manufacturers of retrievable IVC filters, C.R.
-Bard and Cook.
-The U.S. Judicial Panel on Multidistrict Litigation (JPML) has granted coordinated pretrial proceedings in the federal court system, centralizing all Bard IVC filter injury lawsuits before U.S. District Judge David G. Campbell in the District of Arizona.
+There are three major manufacturers of retrievable IVC filters, C.R.
+Bard, Cordis and Cook.
+The U.S. Judicial Panel on Multidistrict Litigation (JPML) granted coordinated pretrial proceedings in the federal court system, centralizing all Bard IVC filter injury lawsuits before U.S. District Judge David G. Campbell in the District of Arizona.

-According to the JPML data as of February 16, there are about 85 cases involving C.R.
+According to the JPML data as of January 18, 2018, there are 3,494 cases involving C.R.
 Bard’s Recovery and G2 IVC filter pending in the District of Arizona.

 NBC News Investigation